carbon-language/carbon-lang/llvm/docs/LLVMBuild.rst

 The build system implementation will load the relevant contents of the LLVMBuild files and use that to drive the actual project build.
-Typically, the build system will only need to load this information at "configure" time, and use it to generative native information.
+Typically, the build system will only need to load this information at "configure" time, and use it to generate native information.
 Build systems will also handle automatically reconfiguring their information when the contents of the ``LLVMBuild.txt`` files change.